ravenscroftj/ravenscroftj.github.io/content/Software/podman.md

 Podman is an Open Container Initiative compatible container runtime that provides functionality similar to [[Docker]] on the desktop.
-Podman was developed by Red Hat and can
+Podman was developed by Red Hat and provides more permissive utilities for running containers on virtual machines on Mac OS.

 - https://0to1.nl/post/minikube-m1-pro-issues/
 	- ```shell